nytimes/backbone.stickit/README.md

 ## Change Log

+#### Master

+- Fixed a bug where "null" would show in Chrome when binding `attribute:null` to an element value.

 #### 0.6.3

 - Added `Backbone.Stickit.addHandler()`, useful for defining a custom configuration for any bindings that match the `handler.selector`.